Student Exchange Program: Key Opportunities And Obstacles

 Exchange program opportunities

-There will be something that happens with you that will change the person you are when you join an exchange program.
-You will be taken out of your comfort zone and have to adapt to a lot of changes.
-This is a positive thing because you are going to be challenged and you are going to come out on the other side a stronger, more confident and braver person.
+When you join an exchange program, something is sure to happen to you that changes the person you are.
+You will be taken out of your comfort zone and you’ll have to adapt to a lot of changes.
+This is a positive thing because you are going to be challenged; and you are going to come out on the other side a stronger, more confident and braver person.
 If you can do this by yourself, you are going to start believing that nothing is beyond you.